IWantThisAsMyName/TetrisCode/README.md

 ### Piece Holding
 There are some more intricate rules when it comes to the piece holding mechanism.
 - By holding a piece, you are also deploying the previously held piece (only if there is one).
 - Pieces cannot be consecutively held/deployed.
+For example, you cannot hold a piece that was just deployed.
 - When holding the current piece, the previously held piece is deployed from the top of the screen.